shawal-mbalire/synctool/BUILD.md

-# Building the project.
+# Building the project

-to build the project, run the following command.
+To build the project, run the following command.

 ```sh
 cd build